Don't forget about your hamstrings

 However, even this isn’t foolproof, because a lot of “hip-dominant” exercises which in theory use the hamstrings aren’t really hamstring exercises at all.
 Take the traditional deadlift, for example.
 I love the deadlift.
 I deadlift.
 But most people’s deadlifts are squats with the weight on the floor.

 Another exercise that fits into this category is any kind of back extension.
-As the name implies, these back extension apparatuses place most of the tension on the back (in general a bad thing) and very little of it on the hamstrings.
+As the name implies, these back extension apparatuses place most of the tension on the back (not what most people need) and very little of it on the hamstrings.

 So don’t do those, those are stupid.
 Unless you know what you’re doing and can maximize hip extension and minimize low back extension.